-These are the best laptops you can buy in June 2021: Dell XPS, ASUS ROG, HP Spectre, and more!
+These are the Best Laptops you can buy in July 2021: Dell XPS, Alienware, HP Spectre, and more!

 There’s a wide variety of laptops out there for almost every type of user.
 From gorgeous displays to long-lasting battery life, getting the right notebook is honestly not that difficult.
 Of course, you just need to look in the right place.
 It’s best to assess all the factors before you go ahead and put your money down.
 Apart from choosing the right specs, you need to be mindful of the size and form factor.
 Of course, in the end, it all comes down to your needs and requirements.
 To make things easy, we’ve listed some of the best laptops you should consider if you’re planning to buy one in 2021.
 These are the best and top-of-the-line options in various segments.

 As you’d expect, all of the Windows laptops will be eligible for a free Windows 11 upgrade this holiday season.